 The major goal of this project is to develop genetic tools for increasing FHB resistance in wheat.
-There are two major objectives that will be addressed including: (1) identify and characterize mutations for increased trichothecene and FHB resistance in wheat; and (2) identify mutants with increased trichothecene and FHB resistance in wheat.
+There are two major objectives that will be addressed including: (1) identify and characterize mutations for increased trichothecene and FHB resistance in wheat; and (2) identify mutants for increased trichothecene and FHB resistance in wheat.

 2. What was accomplished under these goals or objectives?
+(For each major goal/objective, address these three items below.)